Event: Lakes Region 200 (Round 18 of 33)

 Cole Custer Notes of Interest

-- The Overton’s 200 will mark Cole Custer’s 22nd career NASCAR XFINITY Series start and his first XFINITY Series start at New Hampshire Motor Speedway in Loudon.
+- The Lakes Region 200 will be Cole Custer’s second NASCAR Xfinity Series race at New Hampshire Motor Speedway in Loudon.

-- While the Overton’s 200 will be Custer’s first XFINITY Series start at New Hampshire, it will be his fifth overall start at the 1.058-mile oval.
-Custer has three NASCAR Camping World Truck Series starts and one NASCAR K&N Pro Series start at New Hampshire.
-Between Custer’s four starts at New Hampshire, he has two wins, two poles, three top-10s and has led 208 laps.
+- While the Lakes Regions 200 will be Custer’s first Xfinity Series start at New Hampshire, it will be his sixth overall start at the 1.058-mile oval.
+In addition to his Xfinity Series start there, Custer has three NASCAR Camping World Truck Series starts and one NASCAR K&N Pro Series start at New Hampshire.
+In his five starts at New Hampshire, he has two wins, two poles, four top-10s and has led 208 laps.

-- In Custer’s first ever start at New Hampshire in 2013, he captured his fourth K&N Pro Series win from the pole after leading 60 laps.
+- In Custer’s first start at New Hampshire in 2013, he captured his fourth career K&N Pro Series win from the pole after leading 60 laps.

 - In 2014, Custer made his first Truck Series start at New Hampshire.
-It proved memorable, as he won the pole and then won the race to earn his first career Truck Series victory.
+It proved memorable as he won the pole and then the race for his first career Truck Series victory.
 At 16 years, 7 months and 28 days, Custer became the youngest race winner in NASCAR national series history.

-- Custer has earned two top-five finishes, six top-10s and has led 29 laps in the 2017 XFINITY Series season.
+- Custer has one win, four poles, 15 top-five finishes, 34 top-10s and has led 430 laps in 55 career Xfinity Series starts.